Isomerization of peripheral functional groups refines aggregation and non-radiative energy loss for efficient organic photovoltaics

 Abstract

-Side chain engineering plays an important role to modulate the aggregation of organic photovoltaic materials.
+Side chain engineering plays an important role in modulating the aggregation of organic photovoltaic materials.
 However, exploration of the specific sites of side chains remains very limited.
-Herein, we attach two isomerized benzotriazoles (BTz-1 and BTz-2) into the terminal of linear alkyl chains, and elaborately explore the spatial and electronic effect of the overhanging groups on global behaviors of materials.
-This subtle difference brings about extensive distinctions of the resultant acceptors of YBTz-1 and YBTz-2.
-The asymmetric BTz-1 triggers rearrangement of electron clouds along the π-skeleton via spatial interactions, yielding a large dipole moment and greater aggregation of YBTz-1 with excessively phase-separated heterojunction textures.
-More importantly, the energy landscapes of charge transfer (CT) states are accordingly regulated, which ulteriorly impacts the excited states hybridization and non-radiative energy loss.
-Consequently, the D18:YBTz-2 binary devices afford an impressive efficiency of 19.1% with a low ΔEnr of 0.22 eV, outdistancing the D18:YBTz-1 with inferior efficiency of 14.7% and large ΔEnr of 0.30 eV.
-Moreover, the YBTz-2 greatly refines the D18:L8BO system, realizing an outstanding efficiency up to 19.9%.
-These results offer new insights into the meticulous side chain engineering, which are instructive to further advance the development of organic photovoltaics.
+Herein, we attach two isomerized benzotriazoles (BTz-1 and BTz-2) to the terminals of linear alkyl chains, and explore in detail the spatial and electronic effects of the overhanging groups on the global behavior of the materials.
+This subtle difference brings about extensive distinctions in the resultant acceptors of YBTz-1 and YBTz-2.
+Asymmetric BTz-1 triggers the rearrangement of electron clouds along the π-skeleton via spatial interactions, yielding a large dipole moment and greater aggregation of YBTz-1 with excessively phase-separated heterojunction textures.
+More importantly, the energy landscapes of charge transfer (CT) states are regulated accordingly, which subsequently have an impact on the hybridization of excited states and non-radiative energy loss.
+Consequently, D18:YBTz-2 binary devices afford an impressive efficiency of 19.1% with a low ΔEnr of 0.22 eV, outperforming D18:YBTz-1 with an inferior efficiency of 14.7% and a large ΔEnr of 0.30 eV.
+Moreover, YBTz-2 greatly refines the D18:L8BO system, realizing an outstanding efficiency of up to 19.9%.
+These results offer new insights into meticulous side chain engineering, which are instructive for further advancing the development of organic photovoltaics.

 Supplementary files